zulip/zulip/docs/dev-env-first-time-contributors.md

 ```

 Now the Zulip server should be running and accessible.
 Verify this by
-navigating to [http://localhost:9991/](http://localhost:9991/) in your browser
-on your main machine.
+navigating to <http://localhost:9991/> in the browser on your main machine.

 You should see something like this: